Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 lighting cloud diagram

-Path of flow of electricity: A to B
+Path of the flow of electricity: A to B

 Faraday Cage

-Ironically, it does so for the exact same reason that it attracts the electrons of the lighting in the first place!
-To begin with, we should all know that metal is a good conductor of electricity.
-Now, when it comes to good metallic conductors, electrons can simply glide over a metallic surface without needing to penetrate deep into the surface of metals.
-To understand this better, try to think of a hollow metallic container, cylindrical in shape, with some stuff stored inside it.
-If this metallic container is connected to a battery so that a current can pass through it, current won’t reach the stuff stored inside the container.
-This is what physicists called a Faraday cage.
-Your metallic armor would behave much like a Faraday cage, passing current from the outer metallic body quickly to the ground, while shielding the person inside.
+This is similar to a hollow metallic container, where if it is connected to a battery so that a current can pass through it, the current won’t reach the stuff stored inside.
+This is called a Faraday cage.
+Your metallic armor would behave like a Faraday cage, passing current from the outer metallic body quickly to the ground while shielding the person inside.

-If you have ever seen an electrician working on a high-voltage transmission line, they generally wear a steel-woven garment.
-In technical parlance, this is known as a Faraday suit.
+Electricians working on high-voltage transmission lines often wear steel-woven garments, known as a Faraday suit.

-In fact, your car is also somewhat like a Faraday cage.
-Barring the rubber tires, a car is composed of a closed metal frame that is likely to keep you safe amidst a lightning strike.
-It will channel the electrons around the outer surface to the ground, rather than through your body.
+Your car is somewhat like a Faraday cage.
+Apart from the rubber tires, a car is made up of a closed metal frame that is likely to keep you safe in the event of a lightning strike.
+It will channel the electrons around the outer surface to the ground rather than through your body.

 However, what if you’re far away from your car and get caught on open ground during a storm?
 Chances are very small that you’ll conveniently be wearing medieval armor or a professional Faraday suit.
-In that case, your next best bet to survive would be adopting the right body posture.
+In that case, your next best survival bet would be adopting the right body posture.

 Pose

-Obviously, there is no guaranteed way of predicting when lightning will strike, but there are some telltale signs that should urge you to take shelter before lighting descends around you.
-A tingling sensation on the skin, hairs on your arm/neck standing up, or hearing of an inexplicable clicking sound could all be harbingers of an imminent lightning strike.
-Also, if you notice an unusual but dull bluish-white glow on metal, there is a strong chance of a lightning storm.
-If you can’t find shelter, the only way to minimize the risk of a lightning strike is to diminish your body posture, while keeping your “footprint” small.
+Obviously, there is no guaranteed way of predicting when lightning will strike, but some telltale signs should urge you to take shelter before lighting descends around you.
+A tingling sensation on the skin, hairs on your arm/neck standing up, or hearing an inexplicable clicking sound could all be harbingers of an imminent lightning strike.
+Also, if you notice an unusual but dull bluish-white glow on the metal, there is a strong chance of a lightning storm.
+If you can’t find shelter, the only way to minimize the risk of a lightning strike is to diminish your body posture while keeping your “footprint” small.

 Crouch position with the ears and head covered by hand

-The aim of a crouched posture is to get close to the ground with minimal direct contact with the ground, i.e., only with your feet.
+A crouched posture aims to get close to the ground with minimal direct contact, i.e., only with your feet.
 It’s important not to touch the ground with your hands.
-Instead, cover your ears with your hands, because during a lightning strike, your ears would be highly vulnerable to damage; covering your ears can minimize any loss of hearing.
+Instead, cover your ears with your hands because, during a lightning strike, your ears would be highly vulnerable to damage; covering your ears can minimize any loss of hearing.
 Crouching down will not shield you entirely if lightning strikes, but it might contain the damage.
 Putting your head down, for example, would protect your brain from being the most likely strike point.

 Other Safeguards